 September 5th The Yiddish Policeman’s Union by Michael Chabon

 In the aftermath of World War II, a Jewish homeland has been established in Alaska rather than Israel.
 Amid the mean streets of Sitka, the major city, Detective Meyer Landsman lives in a seedy flophouse, where alcohol has dulled his investigative instincts.
 His marriage to his beloved Bina couldn’t survive an aborted pregnancy, after tests showed the possibility of birth defects.
 He also hasn’t gotten over the death of his younger sister, a pilot whose plane crashed.
 He finds his sense of mission renewed when there’s a murder in the hotel where he lives.
 The deceased was a heroin-addicted chess player, his slaying seemingly without motive.
 There’s an urgency to Landsman’s investigation, because the Promised Land established by the Alaskan Settlement Act is only a 50-year rental, with Jews expected to go elsewhere when the “Reversion” takes place two months hence.
 Thus, Landsman must solve the case before he loses his job and his home, a challenge complicated by the reappearance of his ex-wife, appointed chief of police during this transition before the Reversion.

-The book for Thursday, October 3rd is One Hundred Years of Solitude by Gabriel Garcia Marquez
+October 3rd, 2019 One Hundred Years of Solitude by Gabriel Garcia Marquez

 The story of the rise and fall of the mythical town of Macondo through the history of the Buendía family.
 Rich and brilliant, it is a chronicle of life, death, and the tragicomedy of humankind.
 In the beautiful, ridiculous, and tawdry story of the Buendía family, one sees all of humanity, just as in the history, myths, growth, and decay of Macondo, one sees all of Latin America.